Chart Color Schemes

 The level of general health in Mount Druitt is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions are diabetes and asthma, affecting 6.8% and 6.2% of residents respectively.
-A higher proportion, 76.2%, report being completely free of medical ailments compared to Greater Sydney's 71.2%.
-The area has a lower percentage of seniors aged 65 and over at 11.7% (around 2,134 people) than Greater Sydney's 13.1%.
-However, health outcomes among seniors require more attention due to the challenges they face compared to the broader population.
+Private health cover stands at approximately 49% of the total population (around 9,007 people), lower than the national average of 55.7%.
+Diabetes and asthma are the most common conditions in the area, affecting 6.8% and 6.2% of residents respectively.
+A higher proportion of Mount Druitt's residents, 76.2%, report being free from medical ailments compared to Greater Sydney's 71.2%.
+The area has a lower percentage of seniors aged 65 and over at 11.7% (2,159 people) than Greater Sydney's 13.1%.
+However, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health